se-edu/learningresources/contents/linux/shell.md

 A common question many people would ask is why would we learn command-line based shell as it seems to be very hard to use.
 There are tons of GUI tools out there, they seems to look more user-friendly and powerful.
 From my perspective, there are four major reasons for starting to use command line.

 - **Remote Management**: Use over remote command-line shell makes it much easier to perform tasks remotely, such as when a developer is connecting from home.
-A remote command-line shell usually requires less bandwith.
+A remote command-line shell usually requires less bandwidth.

-- **Stability**: No matter what linux distribution you are running, the command line shell is always avaiable and usage is almost the same.
+- **Stability**: No matter what linux distribution you are running, the command line shell is always available and usage is almost the same.
 However, GUI tools might be different in different distributions, make it very hard to learn.

 - **Freedom**: You will have complete control in command-line shell.
 GUIs usually tends to simplifying things, giving user fewer options to make things easier.
 In command line there is no such simplifications, you will have complete control of what you are doing.